-- 1. A current certificate of physical fitness issued by a licensed physician, an advanced practice nurse or physician assistant. - 2.
-A permission slip to participate in the specific athletic activity signed by the student's parent/guardian. - 3.
-Proof the student is covered by medical insurance. - 4.
-A signed agreement by the student not to ingest or otherwise use any drugs on the current banned substance list (without a written prescription and medical documentation provided by a licensed physician who performed an evaluation for a legitimate medical condition) and a signed agreement by the student and the student's parent/guardian agreeing to the Performance-Enhancing Substance Testing Program. - 5.
-A signed agreement by the student and the student's parent/guardian authorizing compliance with the School District's Extracurricular Drug and Alcohol Testing Policy; and - 6.
-Signed documentation agreeing to comply with the School District's policies and procedures on student athletic concussions and head injuries.
+- 1. A current certificate of physical fitness issued by a licensed physician, an advanced practice nurse or physician assistant for conference sports (not city league). - 2.
+An athletic registration to participate in the specific athletic activity will be sent by each school.
+Acknowledgement of the McHenry District 15 handbook through the annual school registration process gives consent for athletics by the student's parent/guardian. - 3.
+Acknowledgement of the McHenry District 15 handbook through the annual school registration by the parent/guardian agreeing for the participating student to not ingest or otherwise use any drugs on the current banned substance list (without a written prescription and medical documentation provided by a licensed physician who performed an evaluation for a legitimate medical condition) and a signed agreement by the student and the student's parent/guardian agreeing to the Performance-Enhancing Substance Testing Program. - 4.
+Acknowledgement of the McHenry District 15 handbook through the annual school registration by the parent/guardian agreeing for the participating student authorizing compliance with the School District's Extracurricular Drug and Alcohol Testing Policy; and - 5.
+Agreeing to comply with the School District's policies and procedures on student athletic concussions and head injuries.